 These traits, plus their tameness around humans, make manta rays an ideal poster child for The Manta Trust’s broader conservation efforts which focus on protecting underwater ecosystems, warming oceans and, biggest of them all, the global climate crisis.
 “Everything pales in comparison to the bigger problem of the climate crisis,” says Stevens.
 “And I think if we’re going to see a change, we need the same level of public engagement and activation pressure on governments that we’ve seen during the pandemic.”

-“Science is important for informing conversations and objectives but science alone will not achieve our goals.
-You can have all the facts but unless there’s political and public will to change things, you won’t be able to.
+“Science is important for informing conversations and objectives, but science alone will not achieve our goals.
+You can have all the facts, but unless there’s political and public will to change things, you won’t be able to.
 That’s why we work with communities and governments to take things to the next level.
-We’re a very small charity and we’re not going to achieve much without collaboration.
+We’re a tiny charity that will not achieve much without collaboration.
 Marine conservation is very competitive because there’s limited funding.
-There are a lot of egos scrambling for the same money and that tends to lead to competition instead of collaboration.
+There are plenty of egos scrambling for the same money, which tends to lead to competition instead of collaboration.
 Ultimately, that doesn’t help anyone achieve their goals.”

 Marine conservation is very competitive because there’s limited funding

-In some cases, companies simply hand over a cheque in hope of greenwashing otherwise misaligned practices.
+In some cases, companies hand over a cheque in the hope of greenwashing otherwise misaligned practices.
 “It’s a big challenge for every charity.
-Commercial partners are an important source of the money we need to operate but we have to be very careful we don’t get into bed with someone that's going to degrade our integrity by using their association with us to get away with doing something that's harmful.
+Commercial partners are an important source of the money we need to operate.
+Still, we have to be cautious we don’t get into bed with someone who’s going to degrade our integrity by using their association with us to get away with doing something that’s harmful.
 We’ve turned down money many times in the past.
-But with Carl F. Bucherer we have a long-term partnership and an authentic commitment that isn’t just about increasing revenue but really supporting what we’re trying to do as a charity.”

 The Manta Trust’s flagship project is the Global Mobulid Conservation Programme.
 Supported financially by the Shark Conservation Fund, Save Our Seas Foundation and Save Our Species, the programme unites like-minded collaborators from around the world.
-Research, education and collaboration form the foundation for three key objectives: change policy to regulate trade and fishing, ensure governments and local communities are capable of supporting protective measures and develop a five year plan and funding strategy to continue the work.
-Programmes like this have opened up research opportunities and the development of education workshop.
-Which, in turn, have helped inform governments and led to national manta ray protection in places with some of the world’s largest mobulid fisheries like Peru and Thailand.
+Research, education, and collaboration form the foundation for three key objectives: change policy to regulate trade and fishing, ensure governments and local communities are capable of supporting protective measures and develop a five-year plan and funding strategy to continue the work.
+Programmes like this have opened up research opportunities and the development of educational workshops.
+Which, in turn, have helped inform governments and led to national manta ray protection in places with some of the world’s largest mobulid fisheries, like Peru and Thailand.

 Over the last few years, and even more so, months, it’s become easy to look at the world and assume we’re doomed.
-Stevens is starkly aware that we’re living through a critical point in time and fears the climate crisis reaching a tipping point from which there’s no return.
-Nonetheless, he says he wouldn’t be doing this job if he wasn’t optimistic: “I’m a glass half-full kind of guy.”
+Stevens is starkly aware that we’re living through a critical point and fears the climate crisis reaching a tipping point from which there’s no return.
+Nonetheless, he says he wouldn’t be doing this job if he wasn’t optimistic: “I’m a glass-half-full kind of guy.”